 It’s always a good idea to check with your doctor before you start running because they’re familiar with your medical history.

-I highly recommend this book for anyone, at any age, who is interested in running -- whether you are just starting out or wanting to continue running into your sunset years.
-Owen Barder and David Knight have written this wonderful book that is great for beginners, would-be competitors, and experienced runners.
+I highly recommend the book, Running for Fitness, for anyone, at any age, who is interested in running -- whether you are just starting out or wanting to continue running into your sunset years.
+Owen Barder and David Knight have written this wonderful book that is great for beginners, would-be competitors, and experienced runners. --Bonnie Gabaldon, Bodies of Evidence